-It was shocking to some, yet highly impactful to everyone watching when Ken Griffey Jr. wear his hat backwards during the Home Run Derby more than 25 years ago.
-It evoked pride in people of color with a pulse on the culture and fashion and typical expressions of Latino and African-American athletes.
+It was shocking to some, yet highly impactful to everyone watching when Ken Griffey Jr. wore his hat backwards during the Home Run Derby more than 25 years ago.
+It evoked pride in people of color with a pulse on the culture, fashion and typical expressions of Latino and African-American athletes.

 http://www.courtsidetweets.com Ken Griffey Jr. of the Seattle Mariners hits the Camden Yards Warehouse at the 1993 All Star Game Home Run Derby, but Juan Gonzalez of the Texas Rangers hits the farthest shot and wins the competition against an impressive field!
 A short clip of a young Prince Fielder, too, watching his dad compete!

-As the sports world diversifies and the culture of competition evolves and outdated methods of controlling and treating players dissolves, Major League Ball has on the surface tried to be as progressive and inclusive as any.
+As the sports world diversifies and the culture of competition evolves and outdated methods of controlling and treating players dissolves, Major League Baseball has, on the surface, tried to be as progressive and inclusive as any league.
 The Braves organization, however, is dropping the ball in insisting that Venezuelan outfielder Ronald Acuna -- the best prospect in the minors -- wear his hat straight once he inevitably settles into a full time role with the team.